pranavnanaware/Yoga-Asana-Corrector/README.md

-⛔️ **DEPRECATED** - This project is no longer maintained by the author.
-If you wish to continue working on this, feel free to fork and continue improving on it.
+This project had been recently migrated to Flutter 3.0 and might not work for some users.

 Thanks for your love and support! 🫶🏻